 Though it acts against our interests, once again we are here to help.
 By following a few simple hints, the life of your watch can be extended – if not indefinitely, at least until such a time as you pass it on to one of your more appreciative heirs.
 The frightening alternative is headache, heartache, and more money for us – specifically more money for me, your humble watchmaker.

 Every watch is, in essence, a device for acquiring energy, storing it, and returning it to the wearer at a predictable rate.
 But how does one feed a watch?
 There is no compatible aisle at PetSmart.
-Mechanical watches rely on a coiled spring for power, and this must be would at regular intervals for the watch to function.
-For a manually wound watch expect to fully wind it once a day upon waking, before restoring it to the wrist.
+Mechanical watches rely on a coiled spring for power, and this must be wound at regular intervals for the watch to function.
+For a manually wound watch expect to be fully winding your wrist watch once a day upon waking, and before restoring this to your wrist.
 Watches in general prefer to be wound while held in the hand, not while worn, as this applies fewer sheer forces to the active components.
 When the watch is fully wound, the crown will cease to turn – continued turning of the crown past this point will break the watch.

 In the case of an automatically wound watch, normal activity during the day should maintain the piece at a reasonable level of power that lasts through the night.
 If the piece is left to itself for a few days and the power reserve has been depleted you can expect most automatic wound watches to stop.
-Rest assured your timepiece whether it be manual wound or automatic can be wound by hand.
+Rest assured your timepiece whether it be manual wound or automatic can be wound by hand as well.
 Automatic mainsprings include a handy feature: when the spring reaches a fully wound state, it immediately slips a few degrees to release a modicum of tension.
 This means that the crown will never cease turning, so to refresh an automatic watch that is fully run down, expect to turn the crown 20 to 30 times for full winding of your wrist watch.

 Simple quartz watches carry a battery, and for as long as this cells hold a reasonable charge the watch will function.
 The wearer should expect to replace the cell every 2 to 4 years, and more often as the watch ages.
 More advanced capacitor-driven quartz pieces can go even longer without cell service.